47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 ---

 # So what is fuzzing?
-Instead of giving a formal academic definition of fuzzing, I'm just going to show you a meme to give you some idea of what fuzzing is.
+Instead of giving a formal academic definition of fuzzing, I'm just going to use this meme to give you some vauge idea of what fuzzing is.

 ![This is an alt text.](/images/random.png "How do you do fellow kids?")
 Fuzzing inputs are only random sometimes, but they're bs most of the time.